Caring for your shoes, bags & accessories

 How to clean PU shoes and bags

-How to look after hats
+How to travel with Helen Kaminski hats

 Spray new shoes and handbags with a water protector.
 This will protect them against dirt and moisture.
 We recommend Collonil's Waterstop, applied 2-3 times from a distance of about 20cm before use.
 Just give them a nice light spray, without wetting, and allowing it to dry in between.